bitshares/docs.bitshares.org/source/migration/howto-exporting-wallet.rst

 .. _bitshares webpage: http://bitshares.org/download

-Once you've upgraded you might want to perform two actions, which might be optional depending on your judgement:
+Attempt to sync with the blockchain (this is only necessary with if you think that since the last time you did the syncing there have been some new transactions involving any of your accounts).

-* attempt to sync with the blockchain (this is only necessary with if you think that since the last time you did the syncing there have been some new transactions involving any of your accounts)
+You can see the syncing progress from the status bar or from the ``info`` command in the console (``account list->advanced settings->console``).
-* send all your funds to yourself (this is only necessary if you want to tidy up and consolidate your accounts before importing them to BTS 2.0, this is optional as everything will be fine if you skip this step)
+After having *synced* the blockchain, your wallet will automatically attempt to rescan the blockchain for new transcations.
+Depending on the amount of accounts in your wallet, this steps should only take very few minutes.

 Since BitShares 0.9.3c, we have a Graphene compatible Export Keys function that can be accessed in two ways:

 * by accessing it in the main menu
 * by issuing a command in the console.